ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for ios/Deeplink Handler.md

 ### **Step 1: Create a class that inherits from DeepLinkScreenManaging**

-The first step is to create a class that we'll call `DeeplinkManager` that will conform to the `DeepLinkScreenManaging` protocol.
+The first step is to create a class that we'll call `DeeplinkScreenManager` that will conform to the `DeepLinkScreenManaging` protocol.

 ```swift
 final class DeeplinkScreenManager: DeepLinkScreenManaging {